rmagee/quartet_epcis/docs/usage.rst

 Usage
 =====

-To use quartet_epcis in a project, add it to your `INSTALLED_APPS`:
+To use quartet_epcis in a django project, add it to your `INSTALLED_APPS` in your settings.py file:

 .. code-block:: python